The Connoquenessing Valley Regional Emergency

 Services code on behalf of these municipalities and others that join us in this

 important effort for our region.
-As we begin this cooperative effort, we
+To

-On this, our initial temporary
+On this, our initial website,

-program, starting with the definition of this important function of your local
+starting with the definition of this important function of your local

 government: